Thin Film Engineer II

 Location: Myrtle Beach, SC

-This position is responsible for all engineering facets of the Thin Film (TF) manufacturing process in Myrtle Beach (MB), which include: LASER Machining, Sputtering, Photolithography, Plating, Etching, LASER Trim, Dicing, Assembly and Visual Inspection.
+Job Description: This position is responsible for all engineering facets of the Thin Film (TF) manufacturing process in Myrtle Beach (MB), which include: LASER Machining, Sputtering, Photolithography, Plating, Etching, LASER Trim, Dicing, Assembly and Visual Inspection.
 Primary responsibilities will be focused on continuous improvement efforts geared toward increasing safety, quality, yields, throughput and cost saving programs.

-Thin Film Operations Manager
+Thin Film Engineering Manager

 Duties and Responsibilities: